 Read this article thoroughly to know more about the types of paint used in paint sprayers.

 There’s one thing you should do before buying paint: purchase a primer.
 Why?
 There’s a method behind this madness.

-Primer offer loads of benefits.
+Primer offers loads of benefits.
 For starters, once you apply it to your wall, it will make sure that the paint goes smoothly and evenly.
-What’s more, paint tends to stick better on walls which have an inner coating of primer.
+What’s more, paint tends to stick better on walls that have an inner coating of primer.

 Let’s look at all four types of primers.

 Want your paint to last longer?
 Then go for an oil-based primer.
 They offer better retention capability and therefore last longer.